skrey/yellow-extensions/features/command/README.md

     ---
     This website is made with Datenstrom Yellow.

-Content file with build options:
+Content file with build options for static website:

     ---
     Title: Example page